RubixML/ML/docs/ranking.md

 # Ranking
 A Ranking anomaly detector is one that is able to assign arbitrary scores to samples in a dataset.
-The samples can then be sorted by their score.
-For example, in anomaly detection, the top k samples by score can be selected for further analysis.
+The samples can then be sorted by their score and the top k samples can be selected for further analysis.

 ### Score a Dataset
-Apply an arbitrary unnormalized scoring function over the dataset such that the rows can be sorted according to the value:
+Apply an arbitrary unnormalized scoring function over the dataset:
 ```php
 public rank(Dataset $dataset) : array
 ```